Keyang/node-csvtojson/readme.md

 #Empowered JSON Parser
 Since version 0.3.8, csvtojson now can replicate any complex JSON structure.
-As we know, JSON object represents a graph while CSV only contains 2-dimension data (table).
+As we know, JSON object represents a graph while CSV is only 2-dimension data structure (table).
 To make JSON and CSV containing same amount information, we need "flatten" some information in JSON.

 Here is an example.
 Original CSV: